Five Tips Every Stamper Should Know

 2) Precut your card layers/inside panels

 There are several benefits to creating precut card layers.
 To begin, it decreases your cutting time by not having to guess measurements.
 It also makes organization easier and prevents card stock waste.
 Using just one piece of normal sized paper, you can create NINE useful pieces to use in your projects.
 Below is a list and diagram of all the pieces you can get out of one piece of paper.
-I normally use Whisper White or Very Vanilla.
+I normally use Basic White or Very Vanilla.

 2 pieces of 5 1/4" x 4" ➜ This is often used as the inside layer to write your personal message.
 It can also be used as a first layer on the outside of your card.